vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:5cf67b42b3
 ## Introduction to NULL and IS NULL

 In SQL, `NULL` represents a missing value.
+You can check if a record has a field with the value `NULL` using the expression `IS NULL` .
-Often, you will want to filter out missing values so you only get results which are not `NULL`.
+This is useful when combined with `WHERE` to figure out what data you're missing.
+Often, you will also want to filter out missing values so you only get results which are not `NULL`.
 To do this, you can use the `IS NOT NULL` operator.

 For example,